MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/directaccess/single-server-wizard/da-basic-plan-s1-infrastructure.md

 ---
 title: Step 1 Plan the Basic DirectAccess Infrastructure
-description: Learn how to perform planning for the infrastructure required for the deployment.
+description: Learn how to perform planning for the infrastructure required for the basic DirectAccess deployment.
 manager: brianlic
 ms.topic: article
 ms.author: lizross